convoyinc/redux-interactions/README.md

   }

   /**
-   * Toggle a todo's completion state.
+   * Toggle a todo's completion state, locally.
    *
    * You can also specify a custom action type, if you like.
    *